macbuse/macbuse.github.io/estimate.md

 by viewing it as the graph over a line segment and then bounding the graph from above by the graph of a very simple quadratic function.
-This method works in general provided that the point in question can be *approxmated from the right and left* by points corresponding to primitive homology classes.
+This method works in general provided that the point in question can be *approximated from the right and left* by points corresponding to primitive homology classes.

 ---

 **Approximation**
-The notion of approxmated from the right and left was introduced in [my thesis](http://wrap.warwick.ac.uk/4008/) for geodesics on a punctured surface but for the torus it is just a fact about continued fractions (see [here](https://en.wikipedia.org/wiki/Continued_fraction#Infinite_continued_fractions_and_convergents)
+The notion of approximated from the right and left was introduced in [my thesis](http://wrap.warwick.ac.uk/4008/) for geodesics on a punctured surface but for the torus it is just a fact about continued fractions (see [here](https://en.wikipedia.org/wiki/Continued_fraction#Infinite_continued_fractions_and_convergents)